kaboc/flutter_examples_mentalcalc/README.md

 * bloc3
   An example of the BLoC pattern powered by the [provider](https://pub.dev/packages/provider) package.

+* bloc4
+  An example of the BLoC pattern with less complicated BLoC powered by the [provider](https://pub.dev/packages/provider) package.

 * scoped
   An example of the Scoped Model pattern powered by the [scoped_model](https://pub.dev/packages/scoped_model) package.